Yogi of Sound Professor Surinder Singh

 Mere Mun, 2001.
 A box set of eight discs featuring Yogi Prof. Surinder Singh’s own compositions in 59 raags from the Sikh scripture, the Siri Guru Granth Sahib.
 He and his accompanying musicians play the raags using traditional stringed instruments still rarely seen outside India.
 Mere Mun contains a 200-page booklet detailing the texts and musical structures of the individual raags, as well as the specific moods conjured by each.
 Mere Mun provides a rare and invaluable resource for students and music lovers worldwide.
 It may be purchased here (scroll down to the bottom of that page).

 Anhad – Beyond Sound, 2005

 Patsahi Dasvee – A Tribute to the King of my Soul, 2013

 Vaar Asa – Wisdom of Life, 2014

-Professor Surinder Singh is preparing to publish his much-awaited book The Secrets of Sacred Sound, with his second book, The Composed Mind, to follow.For all enquiries please contact Jasvir Kaur at Raj Academy: jasvir[at]rajacademy.com.
+Yogi Prof. Surinder Singh is working towards publication of his much-awaited book Preparing To Be, with further books The Secrets of Sacred Sound and The Composed Mind to follow.For all enquiries please contact Jasvir Kaur Rababan at Raj Academy: jasvir(at)rajacademy.com.